The Bell Bandit

 by Jacqueline Davies (2012)

 The Bell Bandit is the third book in the acclaimed The Lemonade War Series by Jacqueline Davies.
 Here, it is not remotely lemonade season.
-In fact, the well-beloved siblings Jessie and Evan Treski are knee deep in snow and the host of challenges that crop up during their annual New Year’s visit to their Grandma’s house in the mountains.
+In fact, the well-beloved siblings Jessie and Evan Treski are knee deep in both snow and a host of challenges during their annual New Year’s visit to their Grandma’s house in the mountains.
 Nothing is how it should be.
 Grandma has caused a fire in her house.
 She’s not thinking clearly.
 And the bell on Lovell’s Hill, which has always rung in the new year, is missing from its crossbeam.
 Davies sends Evan and Jessie off in different directions, to learn different lessons, in response to these dilemmas.